 In the future, I believe a new business trend will evolve.
 As computers eliminate jobs, new positions will have to be invented.
 More and more people will go into business and hopefully put the personal touch back into the business.
 I believe that the human workforce will demonstrate that it is more valuable than computers.

 Model Answer 2:

-From the last century, the technology has been advanced more and more.
+From the last century, technology has been advanced more and more.
 Because of technology, they are flying from one country to another country in an hour; they are saving money and time by using internet services.
 With the help of this advanced technology, humans are getting huge benefits.
-Along with the advantages of the technology, there are disadvantages also.
+Along with the advantages of technology, there are disadvantages also.

 Postman, who delivers letters, money, and other things, is nowhere to find in this modern world because of the electronic mails services and ATM machines.
 In very rare cases, he appears at our doors.
 As the world has been advancing in technology more, people get rid of postmen.
 For example, before the ATM machines evolved, everyone had to use the services of a postman to send or get money from their allegiances, acquaintances, relatives, etc, In order to send letters or messages to their, people, beloved one.
 But, the electronic mail system has made the postman in our streets disappeared.

-Today, in banks, we see more computers than the employees.
+Today, in banks, we see more computers than employees.
 Before computers, the accountants used pen and papers for records.
 As the computer was introduced to the world, the only few employees have been needed to operate computers to save the log.

-In this way, as technology has been playing the higher role than most of the job positions.
+In this way, as technology has been playing a higher role than most of the job positions.
 However, research opportunities regarding the technology have been increasing as the demand for technology has been growing day by day.
 In overall, the losing job positions is not a good sign for the employment of a country, as some job positions require little education beyond the job positions of technology.